Our patients, our care and our people

 - We treat all our patients with consideration, dignity and respect.

 - St Luke’s isn’t only for cancer patients.
-We also help people with other illnesses including neurological conditions (such as Motor Neurone Disease), HIV and end stage heart, lung and kidney conditions.
+We also help people with other illnesses including neurological conditions (such as Motor Neurone Disease), AIDS and end stage heart, lung and kidney conditions.

 - Sometimes patients are admitted to the hospice for a short time and are discharged home once their symptoms are under control thanks to our expert care.